RS Ranger Build Guide

 Carbon Boom 5mm

-Position and glue boom attachment points.
+Position and glue the boom attachment points as per the sail plans.

-Glue topper attachment aligned with boom.
+Glue the topper attachment making sure it is aligned with the boom.

-8. Sail Construction
+9. Sail Construction

-8.1.
+9.1.
 Workspace Setup

-8.2.
+9.2.
 Sail Cutting

 -